-• The security software products handled general threats from cyber criminals with variable ability...
+The endpoints were generally effective at handling general threats from cyber criminals...

-Only five products were very capable of handling public email- and web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
-Five missed one or two well-known threats each.
+All products were very capable of handling public email- and web-based threat such as those used by criminals to attack Windows PC, tricking users into running malicious files or running scripts that download and run malicious files.
+Public threats, that were live on the Internet on the day the products were tested, were blocked, removed or quarantined so that PCs were protected.
+However, three products were not completely effective.

-• ... but targeted attacks caused even more problems for some products.
+...but targeted attacks caused problems for some products.